Robin Hood Hills, Nottinghamshire

-Robin Hood Hills are a steep sided range of sandstone hills forming a natural amphitheatre surrounding the villages of Annesley and Newstead in Nottinghamshire, England.
+Robin Hood Hills or Robin Hood's Hills are a steep sided range of sandstone hills forming a natural amphitheatre surrounding the villages of Annesley and Newstead in Nottinghamshire, England.
 Robin Hood's Cave lies at the bottom of the hills.
 They rise to a height of 195 metres above sea level at Coxmoor, Kirkby-in-Ashfield.
 A railway tunnel passes underneath the hills on the Robin Hood Line railway between Newstead railway station and Kirkby-in-Ashfield railway station.

+The highest point of the hills reaches 195 m.